Introduction to Natural Resources

 Soil and its formation

-Soil is the uppermost layer of Earth’s crust, formed by the continuous weathering of mountains.
-Factors causing soil formation are:- Parent material, Time, Climate, and Organisms.
+Soil is the uppermost layer of the Earth’s crust, formed by the continuous weathering of mountains.
+Factors causing soil formation are:- Parent material, Time, Climate and Organisms.

 The organic constituents including the dried leaves, twigs, remains of plants and animals decompose to form the upper organic layer, known as humus.
 It plays an important role in increasing the fertility of the soil.